jenniferhubermayer/beer-api-react/README.md

-# simple-blog-react-router-dynamic | Simple Blog
+# beer-api-react | Beer App using Beers Api

 In this challenge I created a beer app using Beers Api from https://github.com/ironhack-labs/lab-react-ironbeers.
 This project is build with React and uses Router DOM Package.